kutaykivik/Violin-Tuner/README.md

 # Objective

-In order to get accurate notes from Violin, each string of the Violin must be tuned correctly.
-Tuning each string one by one is very difficult and takes a lot of time.
-We wanted to find a solution to this, since tuning is difficult to do with the ear and on the other hand, tuning applications on phones cannot perform tuning operations precisely.
-In this direction, our goal is to design a circuit that can tune all four strings of the violin accurately and precisely.
-This circuit will be simple to use, time-saver and cheap.
+Precision tuning of each string is paramount for eliciting accurate notes from a violin.
+Conventional tuning methods, whether manual or reliant on mobile applications, pose challenges in terms of time efficiency and precision.
+In response to these challenges, our goal is to introduce a streamlined solution – a circuit designed to accurately and efficiently tune all four violin strings.
+This innovative approach aims to provide musicians with a user-friendly, time-saving, and cost-effective means of achieving optimal tuning for an enhanced musical performance.

 ![image](https://github.com/kutaykivik/Violin-Tuner/assets/89020731/21d06b23-496b-43f3-8138-427e7f54deef)